nategood/firstbytes/views/README.md

 ## Strategic

- - Keep stuff out of the views :-)
+ - Keep logic stuff out of the views :-)

 ## Tactical